siglar/disruptive-workshop/README.md

 # 1.2 - The Disruptive Portal

 You should all have been given access to the [Disruptive portal](https://studio.disruptive-technologies.com/).
 Shout out if you haven't.
-Log in with your credentials and choose `Morten Salomonsen Inventory` when logged in.
+Log in with your credentials and choose the project with your name.
 In the `Sensors & Cloud Connectors` page you can see all the devices that are configurable in this project.
 You should have a sensor named after you.
 That's neat!

 Now, navigate to `API Integrations` and the choose `Data connectors`.
 Again, here you'll have a connector named after you.
 Doubly neat!